 Good manners here is to receive a range.
 In software development, it is extremely hard to say something for sure as many variables are on the table.
 The experienced team will give you two numbers for each feature – Optimistic and Pessimistic.
 The technical team cannot predict everything: the optimistic figures are formed based on experience, the pessimistic ones are based on assumptions.

 In this way, the company can give you as a client a good understanding of the future budget and their vision of the project development.

 How Much Does It Cost To Create an App: A Famous Example

 The ratings of the TikTok app are impressive.
 So we couldn’t miss the opportunity to estimate this extremely popular app.
 Let’s see what goes into the app development cost of an application like TikTok.

 The rough estimation of an app can be represented in the hours or days of app development.
 The TikTok app includes backend, frontend, design, and content for web and mobile apps.

-If you assume that the popular development hourly rate among worldwide software development companies is around $50, the usual working day may cost around $400.
-Surely, the hourly rate of the US, UK, or Australian developers may start from $150 so the working day may cost from $1200.
+This way, the usual working day may cost from $400 to $960.
+Surely, the hourly rate of some US, UK, or Australian developers may be around $150 so the working day may cost close to $1200.

 For now, let’s assume that the calculated working day cost is $400 and use it as a foundation for all estimations.